 In the Southeast Region, biological samples of rockfish are collected from the directed commercial DSR fishery; however, sampling effort was expanded in 2008 to include the sampling of DSR caught as bycatch in the IFQ halibut fishery.
 The sampling of the halibut fishery was started in part to obtain more samples in years that the directed fishery was not opened.
 Fishery data are also collected from the logbook program, which is mandatory for most groundfish fisheries.
 The logbook program is designed to obtain detailed information regarding specific harvest location.
-In 2021, length, weight and age structures were collected from 759 yelloweye rockfish caught in the halibut commercial longline fisheries.
-There were no yelloweye rockfish sampled from the directed fishery due to ongoing directed fishery closures in 2021.
-In 2021, length, weight, and age data were collected from 176 black rockfish caught in the directed commercial black rockfish fishery.
+In 2023, length, weight and age structures were collected from 295 yelloweye rockfish caught in the halibut commercial longline fisheries.
+There were no yelloweye rockfish sampled from the directed fishery due to ongoing directed fishery closures.
+No black rockfish samples were collected in 2023 due to limited effort and harvest in the directed commercial black rockfish fishery.
 In collaboration with the ADF&G Statewide Rockfish Initiative (SRI) group, in 2021 a maturity project began in Southeast Alaska to gain more information on life history parameter estimates for both yelloweye and black rockfish.
+In 2023, 13 yelloweye rockfish were collected for maturity samples.

-Skipper interviews and port sampling of commercial rockfish deliveries in Central Region during 2021 occurred in Homer, Seward, Whittier, and Cordova.
-Efforts throughout the year were directed at the sampling of rockfish delivered as by catch to other groundfish and halibut fisheries, primarily DSR and slope species.
-The directed jig fishery in the Cook Inlet Area that targets PSR opens July 1 and historically has been the focus of rockfish sampling during the last half of the year.
+Skipper interviews and port sampling of commercial rockfish deliveries in Central Region during 2023 occurred in Homer, Seward, and Whittier.
+Efforts throughout the year were directed at the sampling of rockfish delivered as bycatch to other groundfish and halibut fisheries, primarily DSR and slope species.
+The directed jig fishery in the CIA that targets PSR opens July 1 and historically has been the focus of rockfish sampling during the last half of the year.
 Sample data collected includes date and location of harvest, species, length, weight, sex, gonad condition, and otoliths.
+There were 1,921 combined rockfish sampled dockside in 2023.
+Rockfish sampling was prioritized according to management and assessment needs, with an emphasis on black rockfish (n=431) and yelloweye rockfish (n=1,070), the primary species of concern identified by the Statewide Rockfish Initiative working group.
+Quillback rockfish (n=188) were also prioritized as a high number are encountered as bycatch in other targeted longline fisheries.
+Other species including dark, dusky, shortraker, and rougheye rockfish were sampled on an opportunistic basis as time allowed.
 Homer staff determine ages of PSR and DSR otoliths; otoliths from slope and thornyhead rockfish species are sent to the ADF&G Age Determination Unit in Juneau.
-In 2018, a new project was initiated to study genetic variation between outside waters of North Gulf, outside waters of PWS, and inside waters of PWS for both yelloweye and black rockfish; tissue samples were collected in 2018 and 2019 with genetic analysis currently being completed.
-Additionally, ovaries were collected from both species of rockfish in 2019 and 2020 for maturity and fecundity studies; histological processing of yelloweye is complete and processing is currently being completed on Cook Inlet Area black rockfish ovaries.
-An age structure exchange was also conducted on yelloweye rockfish between commercial and sport age reading staff in Homer.
-The genetics and gonad collections, and age structure exchange, were conducted as collaborative interdivisional research as part of the SRI initiated in 2017 (Contact Elisa Russ).
+Genetics and gonad collections, as well as age structure exchanges, have been conducted as collaborative interdivisional research as part of the SRI initiated in 2017; additionally, genetics samples were collected for NOAA staff as interagency collaborative research.